USS Arizona: Arizona memorials

 One of the original Arizona bells now hangs in the University of Arizona Student Union Memorial Center bell tower.
-The bell is rung after every home football victory, over any team except other Arizona schools.
+The bell was rung after every home football victory over any team except other Arizona schools.
+As of 2020, the bell is no longer rung due to the risk of damaging it.
 A gun, mast, and anchor from Arizona are in Wesley Bolin Memorial Plaza just east of the Arizona State Capitol complex in downtown Phoenix, Arizona.
 The gun's plaque states that it was not on the ship during the Pearl Harbor attack, but was being relined for mounting on the battleship Nevada.
 It is paired with a gun from the battleship Missouri to represent the start and end of the Pacific War for the United States.
 Other artifacts from the ship, such as items from the ship's silver service, are on permanent exhibit in the Arizona State Capitol Museum.

-Every two years the Navy awards "The USS Arizona Memorial Trophy" to the ship, determined by the Chief of Naval Operations, to have achieved the highest combat readiness in Strike warfare, Surface Fire Support and Anti-Surface warfare.
+Every two years the Navy awards "The USS Arizona Memorial Trophy" to a ship that has achieved the highest combat readiness in Strike warfare, Surface Fire Support and Anti-Surface warfare, as determined by the Chief of Naval Operations.
 The 3 ft bronze trophy on a black marble base was provided to the Navy by the citizens of the state of Arizona on 7 December 1987.